Telecommunication-Telemedia-Assessment/bitstream_mode3_p1204_3/README.md

   --device_resolution {3840x2160,2560x1440}
                         resolution of the output device (width x height) (default: 3840x2160) --viewing_distance {1.5xH,4xH,6xH}
-                        viewing distance relative to the display height (default: 1.5xH) --display_size {10,32,37,5.1,5.5,5.8,55,65,75}
+                        viewing distance relative to the display height (not used for model prediction) (default: 1.5xH) --display_size {10,32,37,5.1,5.5,5.8,55,65,75}
-                        display diagonal size in inches (default: 55) --tmp TMP             temporary folder to store bitstream stats and other intermediate results (default: ./tmp) -d, --debug           show debug output (default: False) -q, --quiet           not print any output except errors (default: False)
+                        display diagonal size in inches (not used for model prediction) (default: 55) --tmp TMP             temporary folder to store bitstream stats and other intermediate results (default: ./tmp) -d, --debug           show debug output (default: False) -q, --quiet           not print any output except errors (default: False)